Jhanda Singh Bhangi: Multan, 1772

 In 1772, during Ahmad Shah's reign, Timur Shah appointed Haji Sharif Khan as the governor of Multan.
 Shuja Khan, the previous governor, retired to his town, Shujabad.
 Haji Sharif Khan was ineffective, and the crops failed, leading to the saying: "Haji Sharif, na Rabi, na Kharif," referring to the failed crops.
 Furthermore, Haji Sharif Khan's indolence caused law and order to deteriorate, and he faced opposition from Shuja Khan and others.
-Dharam Das was murdered by Haji Sharif Khan’s orders, which led to unrest.
+Dharam Das was murdered by Haji Sharif Khan's orders, which led to unrest.
 Timur Shah eventually replaced Haji Sharif Khan with Sharif Beg Taklu.
 However, Shuja Khan, with the support of Jafar Khan, Nawab of Bahawalpur, besieged Multan.
 Sharif Beg sought help from Jhanda Singh and Ganda Singh, the Bhangi sardars.
-After 18 days, the Bahawalpur forces were defeated, and the Sikhs took control of the city on December 25, 1772.
+After 18 days, the Bahawalpur forces were defeated, and the Sikhs took control of the city on 25 December 1772.
 Jhanda Singh appointed his stepbrother, Diwan Singh Chachowalia, as the governor of Multan.

-Jhanda Singh's Western Punjab Conquests (1772-1773)
+Jhanda Singh's western Punjab campaign

 In December 1772, after the capture of Multan, Ganda Singh passed through Bahawalpur, securing a tribute of one lakh rupees.
 Meanwhile, Jhanda Singh turned his attention to western Punjab, beginning with the conquest of Tulamba, Jhanda Singh then subdued the influential Baluch chiefs of the Jhang district, who controlled the Chenab River, and expanded further by bringing Mankera under his control, securing its submission through tribute.
-He also secured the Nawab of Ahmadabad’s submission, located across the Jhelum River from Bhera, who paid twenty thousand rupees in tribute.
+He also secured the Nawab of Ahmadabad's submission, located across the Jhelum River from Bhera, who paid twenty thousand rupees in tribute.
 Both Mankera and Ahmadabad were entrusted to Man Singh.
 Jhanda Singh continued to expand his territory, taking control of the land between the Salt Range and the Chenab River, stretching from Sahiwal to Shahpur.

-However, local tradition challenges the claim that the Sikhs occupied Mankera before Ranjit Singh’s eventual conquest, suggesting that Jhanda Singh may have made the chief of Mankera a tributary while allowing him a degree of autonomy.
+However, local tradition challenges the claim that the Sikhs occupied Mankera before Ranjit Singh's eventual conquest, suggesting that Jhanda Singh may have made the chief of Mankera a tributary while allowing him a degree of autonomy.
 Jhanda Singh then crossed the Indus River at Kalabagh, capturing the area and raiding parts of Dera Ismail Khan.
 On his return journey, he captured Pindi Bhattian and Dhara, before targeting the stronghold of the Chatha Pathans at Rasulnagar, located along the Sialkot-Multan road.
 During this campaign, he seized the famous Zamzama gun and transported it to Amritsar, where it became known as the Bhangianwali Top.
 In 1773, Jhanda Singh, along with Ganda Singh, launched an expedition against Sialkot, capturing most of the district from the Pathans.
 They then turned their attention to Jammu, where Ranjit Dev recognized their suzerainty and agreed to tribute arrangements.